Making homemade powdered flower food is a simple and effective way to nourish and prolong the life of your fresh flowers.

 Looking for a liquid flower food instead?
 Check out our other flower food recipe here

-Besides prolonging your flowers lifespan, what do these ingredients do?
+Besides prolonging the lifespan of your flowers, what do these ingredients do?

 Like bleach, baking soda wards off bacteria and fungi growth